chrischristakis/ryflect/README.md

     - 'Scroll along the line' and enlarge center year
     - animate it!
 - [x] Reconsider how we render the 'create entry' button, since the entire timeline is being rerendered every second.
 Try to isolate just the button to rerender.
-- [ ] Pagination for recents (infinite scroll)
+- [x] Pagination for recents (infinite scroll)
-- [ ] One more production build to test spam emails and other new additions + feedback
+- [x] One more production build to test spam emails and other new additions + feedback
+- [x] Display time capsules
+- [x] Handle viewing normal entry vs time capsule
+    - Differentiate between journal and capsule if both exist on one day
-- [ ] Display time capsules
+- [ ] Make creating a time capsule page differentiate from a normal journal entry
+    - Same page and use props, or different page?
 - [ ] Timeline overflow bug
-- [ ] Text shoudln't overflow if one continuous line on view journal
+- [ ] Text shouldn't overflow if one continuous line on view journal
 - [ ] Word counter on frontend to match back end.
     - Front end word count can be a little smaller than back end to account for html.
+- [ ] Random message in writing box as a prompt
 - [ ] Start encrypting data
     - Put server secret key into config, and change it once a day on a cron.
     - Encrypt text into db (with dummy user key)